nfuhs/get-started-elm/part-two.md

 #### Install missing Elm packages

-In order to decode JSON with our Elm app we need to install the Elm package **elm/json**:
+In order to decode JSON with your Elm app you need to install the Elm package **elm/json**:

 ``` elm install elm/json ```